 - Familial isolated vitamin E deficiency (alpha-tocopherol transport protein deficiency): treatment with vitamin E can halt disease progression.

 The disorder will continue to progress, although slowly.
-Complete blindness is uncommon.
+Complete loss of vision is uncommon.

 Some assessment of the risk of having an affected child may be made by genetic counselling.
 There may be a future role for gene therapy.